-The beginning of the year is an excellent opportunity to create positive relationships with teachers and other students.
+The beginning of the school year is an excellent opportunity to create positive relationships with teachers and other students.
 It's also an opportunity to establish habits that will drive you toward success in all areas of your life.
 So, I encourage you to set goals and hold yourself to standards that will help you achieve those goals.

 Strathmore High School is a great place to learn and grow!
-We hope everyone has an outstanding 2023-2024 year!
+We hope everyone has an outstanding 2024-2025 school year.